harrisonlab/phytophthora/published_genomes_bioinf.md

 ###RxLR WY domain predictions

-Gff features for RxLRs were extracted from Augustus gff output files using a list of names of putative pathogenicity genes.
+Gff features for WY domains-containing proteins were extracted from Augustus gff output files using a list of names of putative pathogenicity genes.
 This list was built using the following commands: